 Who is it for?

-The programme is open to all staff and doctoral students of the University of Auckland Faculty of Education.
+The programme is open to all staff and doctoral students of the University of Auckland.
 If you’re already an accomplished social media and digital tool user, don’t worry!
 The Things cater for different levels of experience, from beginner through to guru.
 We also focus on interesting ways to use the tools in class and in your research, so we hope that everyone can learn something from this course.

 How does it work?